 And you’re good to go

-We have detailed the material costs and the overhead costs of photography pricing, and you should know now how to do it yourself.
+We have detailed the material costs and the overall costs of pricing your work, and you should know now how to do it yourself.
 If it’s your first time doing a photography treatment, find out how to create one yourself to send out to clients.

 So monitoring your costs, and knowing what elements a professional photoshoot consists of, you can build profitable professional business of your practise.